vitran96/evershop-docs/docs/development/module/create-your-first-extension.md

 ![product page](./img/product-comment-form.png)

-## Step 4: Create a MySQL table to store the comments
+## Step 4: Create a PostgreSQL table to store the comments

 When a customer submits the comment form, we will save the comment to the database.
-To do that, we need to create a MySQL table to store the comments.
+To do that, we need to create a PostgreSQL table to store the comments.

-To create a MySQL table, we will use the migration feature of EverShop.
+To create a PostgreSQL table, we will use the migration feature of EverShop.
 To do that, we will create a new folder named `migration` in our extension:

 ```bash
 ./extensions